Dark Chocolate Hazelnut Cookies

 Instructions

-- In a large mixing bowl, beat together the butter and sugars until fluffy, about 1 minute.
-Add vanilla and one egg, mix until combined.
-Add the second egg and mix until combined.
+- In a large mixing bowl, beat the butter, sugar, and brown sugar until fluffy, about 1 minute.
+Add the eggs, one at a time, mixing after each addition.
+Then add the vanilla and mix.
 Scrape the sides of the bowl as needed.

 - In a medium mixing bowl, stir together the flour, salt, and baking soda.
 Add the dry ingredients to the wet ingredients and mix until just combined.

-- Use a wooden spoon to stir in the dark chocolate chips and hazelnuts by hand.
-Use a small cookie scoop (or 1 tablespoon measuring spoon) to portion the dough onto your prepared baking sheet.
+- Use a small cookie scoop (or 1 tablespoon measuring spoon) to portion the cookie dough onto the prepared baking sheet 2 inches apart.
+These cookies will spread.

 Nutrition